notred27/MovieMash/README.md

 ## Setup

 > [!Important]
 > This app requires Docker Compose.
-If you prefer manual setup, you must have PHP and MySQL installed, and should change the variable `$servername` in [db.php](www/config/db.php) to `127.0.0.1`.
+If you prefer manual setup, you must have PHP and MySQL installed, and should change the value of `$servername` in [db.php](www/config/db.php) to "127.0.0.1".

 To run a demo of this project: